zapier/zapier-platform/packages/cli/README-source.md

 > `bundle.targetUrl` is only available in the `performSubscribe` and `performUnsubscribe` methods for webhooks.

 This the URL to which you should send hook data.
 It'll look something like `https://hooks.zapier.com/1234/abcd`.
-We provide it so you can make a POST request to your server.Your server should store this URL and use is as a destination when there's new data to report.
+We provide it so you can make a POST request to your server.
+Your server should store this URL and use is as a destination when there's new data to report.

 Read more in the [REST hook example](https://github.com/zapier/zapier-platform/blob/master/example-apps/rest-hooks/triggers/recipe.js).